zachinjapan/my-gatsby-blog/content/blog/recursion/index.md

 <img width="100%" style="width:100%" src="https://media.giphy.com/media/3oz8xynJ88hmIdCCOI/giphy.gif">

 The function calls itself over and over, reducing by 1 each time.
-When the base case is met, it console logs "I'm finished" and ends.
+Finally, when the base case is met, it console logs "I'm finished" and ends.

 ## Here are some resources to learn more